 10 Symptoms to Determine If You Have Whiplash

-Although many injuries are often noticeable right away, especially after a car accident, whiplash is one of those injuries that may take hours or days to present symptoms.
+Although many injuries are often noticeable right away, especially after a car accident, whiplash is one of those injuries that may take hours or days to present symptoms during normal activities.

-This makes it difficult for the victim to know that it is there.
+This makes it difficult for the victim to know that it is there after the initial injury.